This document describes how to set up Analytics tracking for your website using the traditional

 Set up goals for key pages on your site that you expect users to visit.
 Most commonly, goals are used in ecommerce sites to look at statistics for how customers come to the final purchase page in a set of related pages, such as shopping cart, order form, and order acknowledgment.
 But, you can also use goals for any other scenario, such as a step-by-step guide on a how-to process, or a "more" link on a blog.
-See the Help Center articles for useful information on goals.
+For more information on goals, see About Goals.

 - Views (Profiles) and filters

 You can set up views (profiles) for individual report users to include or exclude certain content from those reports.
 This is useful when you have a very large website and want to determine page statistics for one section of the site independently from the other.
 For example, you might have one section of a website dedicated entirely to clothing and another section of the website dedicated entirely to electronics, and you want to analyze your clothing page statistics in relationship to all clothing, but independently of electronics.
 When views (profiles) are used to exclude certain sections of a website, they restrict content reporting for only allowed pages.
 See the Help Center for useful information on views (profiles) and filters.

 Customizing with Additional Tracking Code Methods

 The GATC provides a number of methods that you can use to configure the tracking code for your site's needs.
 Keep in mind that any one page on your site should be using either the